Jomiri/pyfiberamp/README.rst

 - Unlimited number of pump, signal and ASE channels
 - Limited number of Raman channels
 - Arbitrarily time-dependent beams from continuous-wave to nanosecond pulses
-- Radially varying dopant concentration and excitation
+- Radially and rotationally varying dopant concentration and inversion
+- Any LP mode shapes, including dispersion and effective area estimation using the built-in mode solver
-- Automatically calculated Bessel, Gaussian and top-hat mode shapes
+- Also Gaussian, top-hat and user-defined mode shapes

 Additional benefits include: